Moachuba-Jamir/Hospisuite-chatbot/readme.md

 [Zeliang CodeTech](https://zeliangcodetech.com) - Dream | Devise | Develop

-==Disclaimer: HospiSuite is an independent project and is not officially affiliated with the Ayushman Bharat Digital Mission or the Government of India.==
+Disclaimer: HospiSuite is an independent project and is not officially affiliated with the Ayushman Bharat Digital Mission or the Government of India.

 ## 🌐 Contact & Support